rails/turbolinks/README.md

 When this happens, you'll technically be requesting the same page twice.
 Once through Turbolinks to detect that the assets changed, and then again when we do a full redirect to that page.

+You can also mark any tag inside <head> with data-turbolinks-replace to replace the tag instead of doing a full page reload.

 Evaluating script tags
 ----------------------